-It is expected that local communities will benefit from a flow-on effect generated by improved social infrastructure, transport corridors and the establishment of support service industries required by the Alpha Coal Project (Mine).
+It is expected that local communities will benefit from a flow-on effect generated by improved social infrastructure, transport corridors and the establishment of support service industries required by the Kevin's Corner Coal Mine Project.
 The Project will generate significant positive economic impacts in the form of additional exports, increased employment and demand for local and regional production.
-The demand for labour would not be exclusively limited to mine construction or operation.
+The demand for labour will not be exclusively limited to mine construction or operation.
 Mine-related expenditure will stimulate significant labour demand throughout Queensland.
-In effect, the Project will deliver more diverse employment opportunities resulting in greater income for the local labour market.
+In effect, the Project will deliver more diverse employment opportunities resulting in skills development opportunities and greater income for the local labour market.

-In the future, agriculture will face growing competition for labour from mining and, as the local and regional economies grow, agriculture will also face competition from the services sectors.
+In the future, agriculture will face growing competition for labour from mining and, as the local and regional economies grow, agriculture will also face competition from the services sectors but also benefit from the more diverse and improved services available.
 The Proponent is committed to ongoing consultation and monitoring and review of trends and identifying opportunities for improvement.